byJeevan/Swift_Playgrounds/Swift Notes/ARC-Memory Management & Dispatch machanism.md

+## ARC
+### Unowned vs Weak
+- A weak reference is always optional and automatically becomes nil when the referenced object deinitializes.
+Unowned expects an owner (pointer reference) after deallocation.
+It never becomes nil.
+Therefore the unowned variable must not be an optional.
+- For `weak` references, which are set to nil if the instance they reference is deallocated.
+- Weak references are automatically set to nil once the object they point to gets deallocated
+- Since a weak reference can be set to nil, it is always declared as an optional.
+- `unowned` reference is always expected to have a value. which means - when the object deallocated, reference will
+- unowned comes in two flavours - unowned(safe) and unowned(unsafe).
+It's equivalent to assign and unsafe_unretained from Objective-C
+- unowned - When a references object is deallocated(is nil), the unowned does not become a nil because ARC does not set it.
+That is why unowned reference is non-optional

+## Dispatch Machanism
 ### Dynamic dispatch
 - *Dynamic dispatch* happen at runtime with the help of a virtual table.
 - Every language has its own mechanisms to support dynamic dispatch.
 Swift provides 2 ways to achieve dynamism: table dispatch and message dispatch.